julieraptor/LIEE-DIFF-SVC-AI/README.md

  - You are free to create sexual content.
  - You are free to create violent content.
  - Do not create political content.
- - You are free to create religious content.
+ - Do not create religious content.

 **The following types of content are unconditionally prohibited:**
  - Criminal or illegal content
  - Explicit underage sexual content
  - Bigotry and hateful content

- YOU MUST NOT USE THIS VOICE MODEL TO IMPERSONATE THE VOICE PROVIDER AND CAUSE HARM TO THEM OR OTHERS IN ANY WAY.
+ YOU MUST NOT USE THIS VOICE MODEL TO IMPERSONATE THE VOICE PROVIDER AND/OR CAUSE HARM TO THEM OR OTHERS IN ANY WAY.

 ### Character and Artwork